gpgreen/il0373/README.md

 ## Description

-This driver is intended to work on embedded platforms using the `embedded-graphics` library.
+This driver is intended to work on embedded platforms.
 It is `no_std` compatible, builds on stable Rust, and only uses safe Rust.
+A feature 'graphics' enables support for the [embedded-graphics] library if that is desired.
 It supports the 4-wire SPI interface.
 A feature `sram` allows use of the SRAM device on the Adafruit display to store the display buffer instead of using RAM on the MCU.
 This feature is demonstrated in the [Nucleo-F103RB] example.